-It is clear from the evidence accompanying the application that this scheme is heavily reliant on grant funding and remains only marginally viable, as is evidenced by the consideration of Option 8B the scheme would be totally unviable without the eastern tower.
+It is clear from the evidence accompanying the application that this scheme is heavily reliant on grant funding and remains only marginally viable.
+Our assessment of Option 8B (the less harmful alternative) shows that the scheme would be totally unviable without the eastern tower.
 Furthermore, evidence provided in response to questions asked in respect of further funding opportunities have been exhausted.
 Put simply, without the HIF grant funding, the delivery of this gateway site within the MDC, the regeneration of the mill and the provision of much needed housing would not happen.
 It is therefore accepted that it is not possible to deliver the scheme in a less harmful way.